 The contract is a special obligation of the school district if ad valorem taxes are not pledged to the payment of the contract.
 If the contract provides that payments by the school district are to be made from maintenance taxes previously approved by the voters of the college district and are subject to annual appropriation or are paid from a source other than ad valorem taxes, the payments under the contract shall not be considered indebtedness under Tax Code 26.04(c).
 All or part of the obligation of the school district may be evidenced by one or more negotiable promissory notes.
 Local Gov't Code 271.004(d)–(f)

 Cash Purchases with Available Funds

-The requirements of the Public Property Finance Act, Local Government Code 271.001 through 271.009, do not apply to cash purchases of real property made with moneys from available funds.
+The requirements of the Public Property Finance Act do not apply to cash purchases of real property made with moneys from available funds.
 Bandera Indep.
 Sch.
 Dist. v.
 Hamilton, 2 S.W.3d 367 (Tex.
 App.—San Antonio 1999, pet. denied)

 A college district may, by the exercise of the right of eminent domain, acquire the fee simple title to real property on which to construct school buildings or for any other public use necessary for the district.
 Education Code 11.155(a), 130.084

-A governmental entity, including a college district, may not take private property through the use of eminent domain if the taking confers a private benefit on a particular private party through the use of the property, is for a public use that is merely a pretext to confer a private benefit on a particular private party, or is not for a public use.
+A governmental entity, including a college district, may not take private property through the use of eminent domain if the taking confers a private benefit on a particular private party through the use of the property, is for a public use that is merely a pretext to confer a private benefit on a particular private party, is for economic development purposes, or is not for a public use.
 Gov't Code 2206.001(b)